jcorbin/hexant/stream.md

   - either on a `Map<{key, mask}, tile>` or on `Array<tile>` sorted by `Array<{key, mask}>`
   - probably a good time to move to maker form
-- refactor `World.ents` to be propely system oriented, rather than have the world model itself particpate in per-ent convernts
+- refactor `World.ents` to be propely system oriented, rather than have the world model itself particpate in per-ent concerns; rectify how views relate to all that jazz
 - once there's only need for a single pool (no more nodes), flatten it into `hextile.js`, dropping `pool.js`
 - revamp `coord.js`